 Bernard Oliver Prior is appointed Registrar of the Diocese of Norwich and Legal Secretary to the Bishop.

-Our Senior Partner William Riley, who is still with the firm over 40 years later, was employed as an Articled Clerk.
+Our former Senior Partner William Riley, who was with the firm until 2021, was employed as an Articled Clerk.

 Leathes Prior's grandson Baron James Prior is given the title of 'Right Honourable'.